biodash/biodash.github.io/content/codeclub-setup/index.md

 {{< figure src="osc_signup2.png" width="800px" caption="Enter Project Code PAS1838 in the red box (click to enlarge)" >}}

-### Run RStudio Server
+### Run RStudio Server {#osc-run-rstudio}

-OSC OnDemand lets you access OSC resources through your browser and run a couple of applications with GUIs, like RStudio.
-It has a separate access point for classroom projects such as this one.
+[OSC OnDemand](https://ondemand.osc.edu/) lets you access OSC resources through your browser and run a couple of applications with GUIs, like RStudio.
+It has a separate access point, <https://class.osc.edu/>, for classroom projects such as this one.
 - To get started, go to <https://class.osc.edu/> and log in with your OSC username and password.
 - Then, click on `Interactive Apps` in the blue top bar, and select `RStudio Server (Owens and Pitzer): Form`.
 - Now, you're on a page from which you can launch an RStudio server that will run on an OSC cluster.